bg2b/RockRats/README.md

 # Asteroids #

+This is a joint project with [Footkick72](https://github.com/Footkick72), our first iOS game.

 If you're as old as I am, you might remember when this first appeared:
 ![Asteroids arcade game](https://upload.wikimedia.org/wikipedia/en/8/81/Asteroids-arcadegame.jpg)